openlilylib-documentation/main-site/books/main/docs/about/lilypond.md

 # GNU LilyPond

-[GNU LilyPond](https://lilypond.org) is a music notation program with a strong focus on traditional craftsmanship.
+[GNU LilyPond](https://lilypond.org) is a music notation program strongly inspired by traditional craftsmanship.

 LilyPond works by compiling input files with a textual representation of musical *content* into graphical score files.
 This is very different from the